jennisa1/freeCodeCamp-Projects/Cat Photo Album app/Lessons Learned/MAIN.md

   <body>
     <h1> Lessons Learned--Main Section</h1>
     <p>
-     Learned how to make a main section. order to have the HTML be easier to read and simpler to identify what content area the web developer is working with.
+     Learned how to make a main section.In order to have the HTML be easier to read and simpler to identify what content area the web developer is working with.
 The main section of the CatPhotoApp starts behind the H1 element and ends